ethanrowe/python-mandrel/README.md

 >
 > It succeeded at that effort to some extent, but it's fundamentally a crappy way to do config.
 >
-> If you're using this in 2020, that really sucks.
+> If you're using this in or after 2020, that really sucks.
 Change.

 # Mandrel (python-mandrel) #